hi lovers im lauren

-no story here starts without this man by my side. i love this man more than anything i ever have in my life. allen is my husband, my partner in crime, my vice, my weakness, part of my legacy and the whiskey to my sage. he’s my favorite person to celebrate life with. always there to take the edge off. always supporting my shenanigans. the best company to have around a campfire. we’ve been together for 7 years; filled with memories that have given me both all the grey hairs i own and the laugh lines on my face.
+no story here starts without this man by my side. i love this fella more than anything i ever have in my life. allen is my husband, business partner, best friend, part of my legacy–and whiskey to my sage. he’s my favorite person to celebrate life with. always supporting my shenanigans. the best company to be around. we’ve been together for 7 years; take on tiny living and starting businesses from the road. it feels like we’ve already shared a lifetime together with all of our travels and I wouldn’t have it any other way.

-life is so damn short. years go by and we look back and just can’t believe it. together allen and i have lived in over 4 states, in 6 zipcodes and lived in a camper for 2 years exploring the west. we’ve lived through what seems like a million lifetimes that have gone by in a blink of an eye. we’ve share days where we felt like we lost it all – to feeling on top of the world and everything in between. pictures are the only thing we have that transports us back to all of our most pivotal and meaningful moments. when i’m looking back years form now, i’m not gonna care about the grey hairs and wrinkles– i’m going to care about the memoirs of the emotions and experiences i had that made me feel alive.
+so cliche, but so true– life is so damn short. years go by and we look back and just can’t believe it. together allen and i have lived in over 4 states, in 6 zipcodes and lived on the road in a camper for 3 years exploring the west. we’ve lived through what seems like a million lifetimes that have gone by in a blink of an eye. we’ve share days where we felt like we lost it all – to feeling on top of the world and everything in between. pictures are the only thing we have to transports us back to all of our most pivotal and meaningful moments. when i’m looking back years form now, i’m not gonna care about the grey hairs and wrinkles– i’m going to care about the memoirs of the emotions and experiences i had that made me feel alive.

-this is olga. or helga. our whale of a little camper that’s our home on wheels. behind her is part of the mojave desert, at a free camping area between cali and vegas, and also one of my favoite spots for dark sky viewing. we lived in here for 2 years traveling full-time on the road around the western u.s. a part of my soul is right here in this moment; allen unhitching, me too excited to adventure that i jump out of the car and leave the door open, climbing to the nearest high point to take it all in before the sun goes down. nothing obviously special is happening here, it’s not perfectly set up, but it’s real and it’s my home. it’s my soul. and it just feels good.
+this is our little camper that’s our home on wheels.
+I call it my “sage space”. behind her is part of the mojave desert, a free camping area between cali and vegas, and also one of my favorite spots for dark sky viewing. we’ve been traveling around in the camper, all over the western u.s. these past few years and a part of my soul is right here in this moment; allen unhitching, me too excited to adventure that i jump out of the car and leave the door open, climbing to the nearest high point to take it all in before the sun goes down. nothing obviously special is happening here, it’s not perfectly set up, but it’s real and it’s my part-time home. it’s my soul. and it just feels good.

-i’m a lot of things — a wife, sister, aunt, cat mom. i’m passionate, goofy, sensitive, wild, potty mouth, astrology / astronomy nerd. like every other human, there’s a lot of things i wish i were better at– cooking, not caring as much about my jeans fitting after quarantine, being more go with the flow all the time, not just when i have free time.
+i’m a lot of things — a daughter, wife, sister, cat mom. i’m passionate, goofy, sensitive, wild, potty mouth, astrology / astronomy nerd. like every other human, there’s a lot of things i wish i were better at– cooking (sorry Allen), not caring as much about my jeans fitting after quarantine, being more go with the flow, etc.

-so after years of tossing around wedding plans, allen and I came to the realization that what we wanted was right in front of us the whole time. his words to me two weeks before we got married last april were…
+Allen I had a big wedding planned many moons ago. we called it off last minute when we realized we were going through the motions vs planning something intentional. after rebuilding and reconnecting, and years of tossing around wedding plans, allen and I came to the realization that what we wanted was right in front of us. his words to me two weeks before we got married last april were…

 “what are we waiting for? we don’t need it to be perfect, we just need to make it about us.”